 Parents Need to Know

-Parents need to know that this film has two deaths (including a really sad one), scary creatures, some romantic yearnings, and edge-of-the-seat scenes.
+Parents need to know that Harry Potter and the Goblet of Fire has two deaths (including a really sad one), scary creatures, some romantic yearnings, and edge-of-the-seat scenes.
 With each film the scariness quotient increases.
 This movie features fighting dragons, tortured bugs, a scary huge maze, and an underwater horror show.
 Young kids who don't understand the difference between fantasy and reality should stay clear.
 So should kids going through an anxious time about unnamed terrors or unwanted separations, as one of the death scenes is upsetting.
 The action is sometimes rowdy, and camera movements/edits are aggressive, all of which increase the scary effects.
 One of the deleted scenes featured on the DVD shows teen couples after the Yule Ball getting caught kissing, etc., in carriages -- it's a little more sexual content than you get in the feature film.

 What's the story?